LeanCircle/lsc-p2p/README.md

 Do not delete application.yml.example from the repo!

+remember, after making any changes to your gems, use bundle install

+You will also need to run
+  rake db:reset
+before running app for the first time

 ## Environment variables

 All environment variables such as api keys are collected in the config/application.yml using Figaro gem - https://github.com/laserlemon/figaro